umd-lib/archelon-vagrant/README.md

 **Warning:** Without a working solr url, the fcrepo-search will not function.

 ### fcrepo-search
-The [fcrepo-search][2] repo will be automatically checked into the host machine, if the vagrant finds that the `/apps/git/fcrepo-search` directory does not exist when you run `vagrant up`
+The [fcrepo-search][2] repo will be automatically checked out onto the host machine, if the vagrant finds that the `/apps/git/fcrepo-search` directory does not exist when you run `vagrant up`